-The Manor House – as it was called – was built by John Gape, a well known respected gentleman of the 16th century, and is believed to have been erected on medieval foundations, and still retains artefacts that can be traced back as far as the 11th century.
-The descendants of Gape’s family continued to own the manor until it was sold to the present owners, Newling Ward.
-It’s neatly nestled amongst the 70 listed buildings, old inns and mills of St. Michael’s district in Fishpool Street.
-Although the Manor House was never intended as a hotel, Newling Ward took its original features into careful consideration: being particularly sure to keep its medieval heritage alive, they have kept the original floor and path that are still visible in the cellar, and the oak panelled ceiling in the lounge.
+The Manor House (as it was then known) was built by the well-respected John Gape in the 16th century.
+It is believed to have been erected on Medieval foundations, and retains artefacts that can be traced back as far as the 11th century.
+The descendants of Gape’s family owned the manor until it was sold to the present owners, the Newling Ward family.
+It’s neatly nestled among the 70 listed buildings, old inns and mills of St Michael’s district in Fishpool Street.
+Although the Manor House was never intended to be a hotel, the Newling Wards took its original features into careful consideration.
+Particularly careful to keep its Medieval heritage alive, they kept the original floor and path in the cellar, and the oak-panelled ceiling in the lounge.

-The English heritage of the Gape’s family subtly permeates throughout St. Michael’s Hotel in the décor and furniture.
-The beautiful lounge, habitually used for afternoon tea, holds a reminder of the past in its informal and homely atmosphere.
-The design of the patio doors is a nod to Gape’s past – they enter onto the original gardens and the neighbourly community of Fishpool Street, inviting people from outside to gather informally to talk about the hotel’s fascinating history.
+The English heritage of the Gape’s family subtly permeates throughout St Michael’s Manor’s decor and furniture.
+The beautiful lounge, traditionally used for afternoon tea, has kept its informal and homely atmosphere.
+The design of the patio doors is a nod to Gape’s past, opening onto the original gardens and Fishpool Street, inviting people from outside to gather and talk about the hotel’s fascinating history.

-The hotel experience offers an unusual journey of Englishness.
 Guests will be struck by the hotel’s passion for restoring, renovating and improving the hotel and its gardens.
-Contemporary, bespoke bedroom furniture – solid red wood panelling with mirror inserts, finished with warm colours – unite the past and present together, encouraging guests to reflect on their cultural surroundings.
-A development of six further bedrooms in the Garden Wing open up on to the vast acres of gardens, offering guests a beautiful experience beyond the doors.
+Contemporary, bespoke bedroom furniture – in 30 individually styled rooms – unites the past and present, encouraging guests to reflect on their surroundings.
+A development of six further bedrooms in the Garden Wing open up onto the vast garden space, offering guests a a truly beautiful view.

-While its alignment with the cultural neighbourhood began in 1213, when St Albans Abbey was a meeting place for groups of churchmen and nobles, St. Michael’s Manor’s location still offers guests easy access to the Abbey.
-It is a stone’s throw away from the historic city town and world famous Abbey Cathedral, which dominates the city’s skyline from every angle.
-The Abbey’s architecture, a must see, is a blend of many different periods, and its great tower includes Roman bricks salvaged from the ruins of Verulamium.
-It is best known for the shrine of St Alban, Britain’s first Christian saint, which continues to attract pilgrims from everywhere.
+The original Medieval structure was designed to give occupants easy access to the St Albans Abbey – when it was a meeting place for churchmen and nobles – so it’s an ideal spot for guests hoping to explore the historic town and world famous Abbey Cathedral, which dominates the city’s skyline from every angle.
+The Abbey’s architecture (a must-see) is a blend of many different periods, and its great tower includes Roman bricks salvaged from the ruins of Verulamium.
+It is best known for the shrine of St Alban, Britain’s first Christian saint, which continues to attract pilgrims from around the world.

-With an ample supply of tourists coming from all over the world, St. Michael’s Manor is ready to embark on the second half of its centenary to continue to preserve its medieval artistic status.
-The hotel looks forward to receiving visitors for the much celebrated St. Albans’ annual June festival – a spectacular and stunning ‘Pilgrimage Procession’ experience where giant puppets retell the story of Alban’s martyrdom and his trial before he was executed.
+With an ample supply of international tourists, St Michael’s Manor is ready to embark on the second half of its centenary and continue to preserve its Medieval artistic status.
+The hotel looks forward to receiving visitors for the much celebrated St Albans’ annual June festival – a spectacular pilgrimage procession where giant puppets retell the story of Alban’s martyrdom and trial before he was executed.